 Many people have old or outdated electronics sitting around their homes and not being used, so it makes sense that they might wonder how to dispose of them.
 However, because of how electronics are made, it might not be as simple as throwing them in the trash.
 They often aren’t accepted by standard garbage collectors, and you might cause harm to the environment if you discard them incorrectly.
-Here are the best ways to get rid of electronics safely and properly.
+We have a guide on how to dispose of electronics properly and safely that you can use.

 In the case of personal electronics like computers and smartphones, you’ll want to remove as much personal data as possible from them before disposal.
 This way, you won’t be opening yourself and anyone who’s used them to data theft or breaches of privacy.
 The easiest way is to wipe the hard drives completely, and it shouldn’t take long to get them completely blank.
 Be sure to remove any batteries, as well, since they can contain the most hazardous materials.

 The term “e-waste” is used to identify electronic products that you no longer have a need/use for and are meant to be tossed.
 You may have some items in your home that are e-waste and are unsure of how to dispose of properly.
 We’ll include a list of some common e-waste products that you may be holding on to:

 You may be preparing to clear out some unwanted items from your home, and what better way to cleanout your home than with a dumpster rental?
 While dumpster's are great for cleanouts, there are some items that cannot go in a dumpster.
 For those asking if you can throw a TV in a dumpster, the answer is, unfortunately, you cannot put a TV in a dumpster.